 Susan Seddon Boulet (1941-1997) was a passionate student of the world religions and mythology.
 Her fantasy art uses the symbols she found all over the world.
-Pomegranite has come out with several calendars devoted to her spiritual artwork.
+Pomegranite has come published several calendars devoted to her spiritual artwork.

-Susan Seddon Boulet A Woman’s Diary 2012 Hardcover Date Book
+Susan Seddon Boulet A Woman’s Diary Softcover Date Book

 Illustrated with exquisite paintings by visionary artist Susan Seddon Boulet (American, b.
 Brazil, 1941–1997), this combination diary and weekly planner is the perfect place to chart your appointments, events, challenges, blessings, hopes, and memories over the coming year.